Probabilistic QoS-aware Placement of VNF chains at the Edge: Related Work

 As analysed in \cite{Farris2019}, IoT environments introduce challenging security threats, ranging from attacks to IoT devices, attacks in IoT-oriented clouds and networks to threats in the application layer, such as vulnerabilities in software, data leakage and phishing.
 Risks exist in executing VNFs over third-party infrastructures and security and trust criteria have to inform placement decisions \cite{Farris2019}.
 Indeed, the need to consider security issues in virtual network embedding (VNE) and VNF placement problems is gaining increasing interest.
 A classification of security requirements into node, link and topological requirements to be considered in virtual network embedding problems is provided in \cite{Fischer:2017}.
-In \cite{dwiardhika2019virtual} the problem of virtual network embedding is formulated so account for standard protection provided by substrate nodes and links (quantitatively referred to as "security level").
+In \cite{dwiardhika2019virtual} the problem of virtual network embedding is formulated so to account for standard protection provided by substrate nodes and links (quantitatively referred to as \textit{security level}).
 If the level of security is lower than the security demand, the VNE algorithm tries to place security VNFs (e.g., firewall, deep packet inspection, and intrusion detection) to improve the offered security level.
 Optimal placement of security SFCs is tackled in \cite{sendi2018}, where the placement problem is formulated including deployment constraints derived from network security patterns.

-Table \ref{table:recap} provides a comparative overview of the discussed related work and highlights how, to the best of our knowledge, this is the first work aiming at addressing VNF chain placement in a hybrid edge/cloud network with latency constraints while accounting for network status variations and security requirements.
-In addition, while most related work rely on a linear programming formulation, we adopt a probabilistic declarative approach.
-In addition, our prototype is released as open source software and the experiment data is also made publicly available.
+Figure \ref{table:recap} provides a comparative overview of the discussed related work and highlights how, to the best of our knowledge, this is the first work aiming at addressing VNF chain placement in a hybrid edge/cloud network with latency constraints while accounting for network status variations and security requirements.
+In addition, while most related works rely on linear programming formulations, we adopt a probabilistic declarative approach.
+Indeed, declarative approaches have been successfully applied to modelling and reasoning on problems related to distributed systems other than VNF embedding -- as for instance in \cite{lopes2010applying} and \cite{ma2013declarative}.

+Last but not least, our prototype is released as open source software and the experiment data is also made publicly available.